-WE ARE PRIMARILY DEPENDENT ON OUR INTERNET CONTENT, APPLICATIONS AND STREAMING MEDIA DELIVERY SERVICES AND OUR FUTURE REVENUE DEPENDS ON CONTINUED DEMAND FOR OUR SERVICES.
+WE ARE ENTIRELY DEPENDENT ON OUR INTERNET CONTENT AND STREAMING MEDIA DELIVERY SERVICES AND OUR FUTURE REVENUE DEPENDS ON THE COMMERCIAL SUCCESS OF OUR SERVICES.

-Currently, our future growth depends on the commercial success of our Internet content, applications and streaming media delivery services and other services and products we may develop and/or offer.
-While we have been selling our services commercially since April 1999, sales may not continue in the future for a variety of reasons.
-First, the market for our existing services is relatively new, and issues concerning the commercial use of the Internet, including security, reliability, speed, cost, ease of access, quality of service, regulatory initiatives and necessary increases in bandwidth availability, remain unresolved and are likely to affect its development.
-Furthermore, our new services and products under development may not achieve widespread market acceptance.
-Failure of our current and planned services to operate as expected could also hinder or prevent their adoption.
-If a broad-based, sustained market for our services does not emerge and our target customers do not adopt, purchase and successfully deploy our current and planned services, our revenue will not grow significantly and our business, results of operations and financial condition will be seriously harmed.
+Currently, our future growth depends on the commercial success of our Internet content and streaming media delivery services and other services and products we may develop and/or offer.
+While we have been selling our services commercially since April 1999, sales may not continue in the future.
+Our other services and products under development may not achieve widespread market acceptance.
+The future revenue growth of our FreeFlow Streaming service, which provides for the delivery of streaming audio and video content to Internet users, will depend in part on customer acceptance of the combined or integrated service offerings of Akamai and INTERVU, Inc., which we refer to as INTERVU, and which we acquired in April 2000.
+Failure of our current and planned services to operate as expected could hinder or prevent their adoption.
+If our target customers do not adopt, purchase and successfully deploy our current and planned services, our revenue will not grow significantly and our business, results of operations and financial condition will be seriously harmed.
+In addition, to the extent we promote any portion of our technology as an industry standard by making it readily available to users for little or no charge, we may not receive revenue that we might otherwise have received.